-It is strongly recommended that the representatives appointed to the SCWG be different representatives than those that participated on the Special IANA Functions Review (with the exception of the Special IFR Team Liaison).
+It is strongly recommended that the representatives appointed to the SCWG be different representatives than those that participated on the Special Review (with the exception of the Special Review Team Liaison).
 This will provide an additional check, account for the fact that different skill sets may be required for the two processes, and provide for broader community representation in the IANA oversight process.

 The SCWG would be responsible for: